-Assessment criteria: Ability to evaluate the European colonisation of Africa and its consequences.
+Assessment criteria: Ability to evaluate the European colonization of Africa and its consequences.

-TOPIC AREA: HISTORY OF AFRICA SUB-TOPIC AREA: EUROPEAN EXPLORATION, COLONISATION AND COLONIAL ADMINISTRATIVE SYSTEMS IN AFRICA S.2 HISTORY AND CITIZENSHIP Unit 9: African response to colonial conquest.
-No. of periods: 10
+TOPIC AREA: HISTORY OF AFRICA SUB-TOPIC AREA: EUROPEAN EXPLORATION, COLONISATION AND COLONIAL ADMINISTRATIVE SYSTEMS IN AFRICA S.2 HISTORY AND CITIZENSHIP Unit 7: AFRICAN RESPONSE TO COLONIAL CONQUEST No. of periods: 7

-Key Unit Competence: To be able to analyse the reactions of Africans to colonial conquest.
+Key Unit Competence: To be able to analyze the reactions of Africans to colonial conquest.

-Learning Objectives Knowledge and understanding Skills Attitudes and values Content Learning Activities Describe forms of African response towards European colonial conquest.
+Le earning Objectives Content Learning Activities Knowledge and understanding Skills Attitudes and values Identify and explain forms of African response towards European colonial conquest.
 Identify types of resistance, their causes and effects.
-Explain how Africans resisted the colonial administrations.
+Explain how Africans resisted the colonial administrations (methods).
 Explain forms of collaboration, its causes and consequences.
 Describe how Africans collaborated with European colonialists.
-Analyse forms of African response towards European colonial conquest and show how it was remarkable in the history.
+Analyse forms of African response towards European colonial conquest and show how it was remarkable in the History.
 Compare primary and secondary resistance by giving examples.
 Evaluate the causes and consequences of African resistance towards European colonialists and interpret them.
-Analyse forms of collaboration, its causes and its consequences. the spirit of nationalism and patriotism Acknowledge forms and causes of collaboration so as to - Forms of African responses towards European colonial conquest (e.g. Nama- Herero, Kabalega (Bunyoro), Samoure Toure (Mandika) Maji- Maji, etc Types of resistance, their causes and effects and methods of resistance Forms of collaboration How Africans collaborated with Europeans colonialists (e.g. Mutesa of Buganda, Lenana of Masai, etc).
-Read relevant materials for information about the forms of African responses towards European colonial conquest and write a report of the findings.
-Form groups to discuss the effects of resistance and collaboration and present results in class.
-Research in group the causes, types and consequences of resistance and present findings to the class.
-Write an essay on the consequences of European colonisation.
+Analyse forms of collaboration, its causes and its consequences.
+Appreciate the reasons for resistances to acquire the spirit of nationalism and patriotism.
+Acknowledge forms and causes of collaboration so as to determine how much some Africans were betrayed by their fellow Africans. their causes and effects and methods of resistances (Case study : Samoure Toure and Maji-maji rebellion) Read relevant materials for information about the forms of African responses towards European colonial conquest and write a report of the findings.
+Discuss the effects of resistance and collaboration and present results in class.
+Research the causes, types and consequences of resistance and present findings to the class.